St. Joseph the Betrothed Ukrainian Greek Catholic Church: Current priests

 Fr.
 Mykola Buryadnyk was assigned as pastor of St. Joseph parish in February 2008.
 Since he came to the parish, he helped establish and revitalize several parish organizations such as the Ukrainian Language Bible study Group, the martial arts school of Combat Hopak, the Vyshyvanka School of Dance, and the Homin Theater Group.
 Fr.
 Mykola, along with his pastoral ministry, also led the church's roof repairs and gold leaf reapplication the church's interior.

-Fr.
-Volodymyr Kushnir (2010–Present)

-Fr.
-Volodymyr was ordained to the priesthood in October 2009.
-He is married to Oksana (Mendiuk), and they have a daughter Olya, who was born in 2004.
-He was assigned to St. Joseph parish, as associate, in 2010.